 These analyses were designed to test whether monthly counts of FIO reports in Census tracts were disproportionate to the racial composition of tract residents, racial composition of arrested suspects in the tract, and the racial composition of crime suspects as reported by victims in crime incident reports, after controlling for the known crime rate in the previous month and other characteristics that are correlated with crime.
 For each racial composition benchmark, three race categories (percent Black, percent Hispanic, and Percent Asian / other) are included and the category of percent White is omitted.
 This was done to avoid collinearity in the model estimation.
-As such, the coefficients for each racial group are based on comparison with the percent White of are ast viewed by the state of the benchmark in the tract.
-When a racial composition variable is significant, this means that its relationship to FIO activity is significantly different from that of the White racial composition of
+As such, the coefficients for each racial group are based on comparison with the percent White of the benchmark in the tract.
+When a racial composition variable is significant, this means that its ast viewed by the states of th relationship to FIO activity is significantly different from that of the White racial composition of